aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ### Update AVD

 AVD has been pre-installed in your lab environment.
-However, it may be on an older version (in some cases a newer version).
+However, it may be on an older (or newer) version than intended for the lab.
 The following steps will update AVD and modules to the valid versions for the lab.

 ``` bash
 pip3 config set global.disable-pip-version-check true